 In Lessons with a Grandmaster, the co-authors share the relationship of teacher and student, as the grandmaster, Boris Gulko, instructs his student, Dr. Sneed, through deeply annotated games where student questions master.
 The effectiveness of this approach is the reason for its appeal to GM Rafael Leitão: “Brilliant idea for a book.
 Extremely helpful to understand chess better.”

-Biographical Game Collections
+Chess Biographies and Game Collections

 Chess is about the personalities of its great players as well as about the positions and moves on the board.
 The following books were chosen I think not only because of the great games and commentary from some of the greatest players ever, but also because of the fascinating (and in one case tragic) lives that these players led.
 The fact that chess has produced so many interesting figures explains in part the size of this particular list.